21 Flowers That Will Bloom All Year in Florida

 Also known as flame of the woods, Ixora has large, spiky, often reddish flowers.

-Ixora is an evergreen flowering bush with large deep green leaves and blooms of relatively large flowers that are usually some shade of red or orange.
+Ixora is an evergreen flowering bush with large deep green leaves and relatively large flowers that are usually some shade of red or orange.
 They also grow purplish or black fruits.
-So long as the temperature stays over about fifty degrees, Ixora plants will have blooms.
+As long as the temperature stays over about fifty degrees, ixora will have blooms.

 Knockout Roses